Casino Drinks: 10+ Best Drinks to Order in Vegas

 According to Thrillist, the LINQ is home to one of the best / fanciest Margarita in Vegas, as their Chayo Mexican Kitchen + Tequila has proven to be a real hit.

 The drink is made of Cazadores Silver Tequila, fresh lime, fresh strawberry & Moscato d'Asti.
 Oh, and it's 2-for-1 on Margarita Day.

 Jack and Coke

-Okay, it's not the most glamourous of drinks to be seen with, but it's always good to keep your water levels topped up, especially if you're sampling some of the drinks coming up in this list!
+Okay, it's not the most glamorous of drinks to have, but it's always good to keep your water levels topped up, especially if you're sampling some of the drinks coming up in this list!